Travel Tuesday: Umbria Uncorked

 “Heaven knows we need never be ashamed of our tears, for they are rain upon the blinding dust of earth, overlying our hard hearts.” ― Charles Dickens, Great Expectations

-Ah yes the perils of travel, why is that "getting there" often seems to be the most difficult part of the journey?
-For some there’s the fear of Turbulence?
-The plane shaking like a can sardines in the hands of a hungry shopper, no worries I don't need the provided air-sickness bag.
+Ah yes the perils of travel, why is that "getting there" often seems to be the most challenging part of the journey?
+For some, there’s the fear of Turbulence?
+The plane shaking like a can of sardines in the hands of a hungry shopper, no worries I don't need the provided air-sickness bag.
 Go ahead, shake, rattle and roll for me, that is no problem.

 But then there are the dreaded delays [flashing on screens overhead] which are irritating [and happen all too often] but survivable.
 Hell, I don't even worry too much about sitting next to a “chatty-Kathy” that’s what noise canceling headphones are for.